ishaan230/ishaan230/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Structures and Algorithms
+- 🔭 I’m currently working on new projects
-- 👯 I’m looking to collaborate on Web Dev projects
+- 👯 I’m looking to collaborate on projects
 - 💬 Ask me about anything you like!
 - 📫 How to reach me:<br>
 <a href="https://www.linkedin.com/in/ishaan-sharma-b8826a23b/">